Understanding Types of Tilt Sensors : Working Principle & Key Applications

 • Surface mount tilt sensors are available with 2 axis.
 It contains one IR LED, two phototransistors, and small ball which moves when the sensor is rotated.
 Refer tilt sensor working of surface mount ball type >>.

-Following are other types of tilt sensors.
+Other types of tilt sensors

 • Force balance sensors